Alfresco/docs-alfresco/ags/latest/using/gs/manage-fileplan.md

 ### Creating holds

-Users with the appropriate capabilities can create multiple holds that are then used when records are put on hold.
+Users with the appropriate {% include tooltip.html word="capabilities" text="capabilities" %} can create multiple holds that are then used when records are put on hold.

 >**Tip:** You can only put records on hold if holds have been created to add them to.